 Procedures: All articles appearing in Diplomatic History will be automatically considered without nomination.
 Other nominations may be submitted by the author or by any member of SHAFR.
 The award is presented during the SHAFR annual conference.

-To nominate an article published in 2018 for the 2019 prize, send (a) an electronic copy of the article; (b) a concise C.V. of the article’s author; and (c) a letter of nomination to Dr. Stephen Macekura, Indiana University, [email protected].
+To nominate an article published in 2019 for the 2020 prize, send (a) an electronic copy of the article; (b) a concise C.V. of the article’s author; and (c) a letter of nomination to Prof. Tehila Sasson, Emory University, [email protected]

 The Stuart L. Bernath Scholarly Article Prize Recent Winners: